Municipal Commercial Tax Policy Engagement

 Regional Council and community stakeholders have expressed interest about this topic and, as such, staff have commissioned an economic analysis, along with internal analysis and research.
 In addition to these efforts, an understanding of the commercial sector’s perspective and viewpoints will be critical to an informed deliberation by Council regarding next steps.

 A stakeholder workshop was held on Jan.
 18, 2018 with members of the commercial sector to garner insights regarding their perspectives of the commercial property tax system in the municipality.

 Residents are encouraged to review the policy information package below which reflects a significant amount of work and thought conducted on this topic to date.
-After reviewing the material, feedback can be provided by completing the online survey.

 Feedback gathered from the stakeholder workshop and the online survey will be used by staff to inform a report to Council, which is expected to be presented later in 2018.

 Commercial Tax Policy Information Package

 Information presented, and feedback gathered, at workshop: Jan.
 18, 2018

 Commercial Tax - Recommended Reading

 How many commercial properties are in the Halifax Regional Municipality?

 Per 2017 data, there are approximately 5,300 commercial properties in the region.